bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 published: false

 ---
 Creating an Android app bundle with Bitrise is almost the same as generating an APK.
 All you have to do is tweaking a few Step inputs to compile an Android app bundle (.aab) file from your code, then get the bundle signed and deployed to Google Play Store.
-Using our build, code signing and deploy steps you can easily configure your workflow to generate an .aab file instead of an APK file.

-{% include message_box.html type="warning" title="My message" content="
+{% include message_box.html type="warning" title="Step versions supporting bundle creation" content="
-The Deploy to Bitrise.io Step must be of version 1.4.1 or newer - older versions of the Step do NOT support Test Reports. android build 0.10.0 or newer
+The following Steps must be of  the indicated version 1.4.1 or newer - older versions of the Step do NOT support Test Reports.
+- Android Build 0.10.0 or newer

-gradle runner 1.9.0 or newer
+- Gradle Runner 1.9.0 or newer

-android sign 1.3.0 or newer
+- Android Sign 1.3.0 or newer

-google play deploy 1.6.0 or newer"%}
+- Google Play Deploy 1.6.0 or newer"%}

 ## Generating an Android app bundle